medi-torimorta/farmers-attributes/README.md

 **easy_harvest**
 If True (non-zero), allows for harvesting crops by right clicking, sending the drops directly to the player's inventory.
 Uses seeds from the drop content or the player's inventory for replanting.
+Also works on kelps and sugarcanes (and similar modded plants) leaving the bottom block.
+This harvests connected blocks as well, only searching upwards.

 **crouch_bonemeal_chance**
 Chance (0.0-1.0) for the bonemeal effect to be applied to nearby crops and saplings when the player spams or holds crouch.